MainaKamau92/boston-nairobi-time/README.md

 ## Description

-A desktop application built with electron showing the local times of Boston and Nairobi side by side
+A desktop application built with electron showing the local times of Boston (MA) and Nairobi(KE) side by side